Books for preparing toddlers for new babies

 Topsy and Tim: The New Baby (Jean Adamson)

 It’s hard for young children to imagine what having a real baby will actually be like.
 Topsy and Tim: The New Baby introduces toddlers and preschoolers to some of the realities to expect after the baby arrives – including breastfeeding, baby bath time, and sleeping arrangements.
-A great launchpad for talking about jealousy, changes and new routines.
+A great launchpad for opening up conversations about jealousy, changes and new routines.

 I’m a Big Sister / I’m a Big Brother (Joanna Cole)